Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Abstract

 \section{Abstract}

-Artificial intelligence (AI) in medical device software (MDSW) represents a transformative clinical technology, attracting increasing attention within both the medical community and the regulators.
+{ Artificial intelligence (AI) in medical device software (MDSW) represents a transformative clinical technology, attracting increasing attention within both the medical community and the regulators.
 In this study, we leverage a data-driven approach to automatically extract and analyze AI-enabled medical devices (AIMD) from the National Medical Products Administration (NMPA) regulatory database.
 The continued increase in publicly available regulatory data requires scalable methods for analysis.
 Automation of regulatory information screening is essential to create reproducible insights that can be quickly updated in an ever changing medical device landscape.
 More than 4 million entries were assessed, identifying 2,149 MDSW registrations, including 385 standalone applications and 1,764 integrated within medical devices, of which 43 were AI-enabled.
 It was shown that the leading medical specialties utilizing AIMD include respiratory (20.5\%), ophthalmology/endocrinology (12.8\%), and orthopedics (10.3\%).
-This approach greatly improves the speed of data extracting providing a greater ability to compare and contrast.
-This study provides the first extensive, data-driven exploration of AIMD in China, showcasing the potential of automated regulatory data analysis in understanding and advancing the landscape of AI in medical technology.
+This approach improves the speed of data extraction, enabling more timely comparisons—though careful validation remains essential when interpreting these results.
+This study provides the first extensive, data-driven exploration of AIMD in China, showcasing the potential of automated regulatory data analysis in understanding and advancing the landscape of AI in medical technology.}